How Long Would the Alleged Lone-Gunman Have Had to Fire?

 Most WC supporters now claim that the Carcano's firing time has been reduced to 1.66 seconds per shot.
 Says Gerald Posner,

-had had almost daily while in
+daily while in

 Posner makes several errors here that need to be corrected, and he also omits important information: